Infinite chains in the tree of numerical semigroups: Introduction

 The set of ordinary semigroups and the set of hyperelliptic semigroups each form an infinite chain and, as we will see throughout this paper, these two chains are well positioned in the numerical semigroup tree.

 Infinite chains of numerical semigroups were first investigated in \cite{m-towards}.
-This reference presented a characterization of the semigroups that belong to infinite chains in terms of the coprimality of the left elements of the semigroup as well as a result on the cardinality of the set of infinite chains to which a numerical semigroup belongs in terms of the primality of the greatest common divisor of these left elements.
+This reference presented a characterization of the semigroups that belong to infinite chains in terms of the coprimality of the left elements of the semigroup as well as a result on the number of infinite chains to which a numerical semigroup belongs in terms of the primality of the greatest common divisor of these left elements.

-In Section~\ref{section:preliminary} we state some preliminary results and in Section\ref{section-infinite-chains} we revisit the main result of \cite{m-towards} and fix an imprecision on the cardinality of the set of infinite chains to which a semigroup belongs in the case when the greatest common divisor of the left elements is a prime number.
+In Section~\ref{section:preliminary} we state some preliminary results and in Section \ref{section-infinite-chains} we revisit the main result of \cite{m-towards} and fix an imprecision on the cardinality of the set of infinite chains to which a semigroup belongs in the case when the greatest common divisor of the left elements is a prime number.
 The resulting fixed theorem is Theorem~\ref{theorem:infinitechains}.

 Computational results show that infinite chains are rare, but without them the tree would not be infinite.
 For this reason, we direct the study on infinite chains in order to investigate the broader problem of the tree growth.
 In Section~\ref{section:majoritynoninfinitechains} we prove that for each genus $g\geq 5$ there are more semigroups of that genus not belonging to infinite chains than semigroups belonging (Theorem~\ref{theorem:majority}).